minivia/minivia/README.md

 - 👋 Hi, I’m @minivia
-- 👀 I’m interested in make the massive amount of available data more accessible!
+- 👀 I’m interested in making the massive amount of available data more accessible!
 - 🌱 I’m currently learning MySQL, Python, R, and Tableau.
 - 💞️ I’d love to learn more about the intersection of data and health equity.
 - 📫 How to reach me: minivia.marie@gmail.com or https://www.linkedin.com/in/minivia-fernandes/